Circuit Paul Ricard

-When the chequered flag fell on the 2008 French Grand Prix at Magny-Cours Lewis Hamilton was not yet a world champion, Mercedes were only in F1 as an engine supplier to a race winning McLaren team, and the only cars Max Verstappen was driving were small and made out of LEGO.
+When the chequered flag fell on the 2008 French Grand Prix at Magny-Cours, Lewis Hamilton was on his way to his first World Championship; Mercedes were only in F1 as an engine supplier to a race-winning McLaren team, and the only cars Max Verstappen was driving were small and made out of LEGO.

-These problems aside the venue lived up to all the anticipation and more as it proved to be a track where cars can race and overtake – and not only with DRS.
-Throw in the charming vistas of the surrounding countryside, blanketed in vineyards, and the stunning French Riviera and it all makes for a dream destination for an F1 trip.
+Throw in charming vistas of the surrounding countryside and the stunning French Riviera and it all makes for a dream destination for an F1 trip.

 With the average high daytime temperatures at this time of year at 25 degrees and rain unlikely, its safe to say you can leave your winter jacket behind on this trip and stock up on the Ambre Solaire.